Utah Motorsports Campus: History

-Lease
+Lease and ownership

 It was announced on May 8, 2015, that the Larry H. Miller Group of Companies would not renew the lease on the land in Tooele County, Utah on which the park sits.
 The last day of operation would be October 31, 2015.

 According to local news sources, as of July 17, 2015, there were several offers being considered by the Tooele County commissioners that would provide for the facility to continue operation.

 On October 13, 2015, Tooele County voted to approve the sale of Miller Motorsports Park to Mitime Investment and Development Group (a subsidiary of Chinese car manufacturer Geely) for $20 million.
-The track will be renamed and known as Utah Motorsports Campus.
+The was subsequently renamed and known as Utah Motorsports Campus.
 Mitime officially took over the property on October 31, 2015.

 On December 17, 2015, an order filed in the 3rd District Court vacated the sale of Miller Motorsports Park to Mitime Investment and Development Group, saying Tooele County shortchanged another bidder by unlawfully selling the property at a price significantly below fair market value.

 On February 1, 2016, Mitime took over the management of the facility on behalf of Tooele County.
 This was a temporary agreement for 2016 while the county went through the process of selling the facility.
 In May 2016, there were pending legal challenges to the sale, but the facility opened for business as the Utah Motorsports Campus.
 In November 2018, the sale to Mitime was completed.

+Burt Brothers Tire bought naming rights, which became effective in March 2025.

+A state law passed in 2024 prohibits firms that are owned or controlled by the governments of China, Iran, North Korea, and Russia from owning real estate in Utah.
+Utah found that Mitime had prohibited links to the Chinese government.
+The state quickly ordered Mitime to divest from the track.
+PV3 Investments LLC purchased it in 2026 under UMC Holdings LLC.